 Sant Nicolau & Sindicat

 Gaudí is the bomb in this town and these are the areas that most resonate the Mallorcan love for this bearded architect fellow.
 The intricate innards of La Seu cathedral are replicated on the house-fronts of the 19th century buildings you walk by – rainbow mosaics decorate the streets (think Parque Güell in Barcelona) and ornate ironwork is everywhere.
-If you can find a seat then be sure to take breakfast at Cappuccino Colon in the Can Forteza Rey building – it’s a beautiful place to drink your coffee and nibble on a pastry.
+If you can find a seat then be sure to take breakfast at Cappuccino Colon in the Can Forteza Rey building – it’s a beautiful place to drink your coffee and nibble on a pastry, written about in almost every Palma Guide Book.
 Alternatively, there are plenty of more humble authentic Spanish cafes nearby, not as beautiful but great for watching the locals buy their morning croissants and bread for the day.

 La Rambla means ‘the river’ and to the north-west of Sant Nicolau you find yourself at the bottom of the old tributary that was carving a groove towards the sea.
 Nowadays it’s a tree-lined avenue of flower stalls and old coin markets, a bit random but oh so pretty and worthy of a picture.

 ZARA’ s flagship store on Passeig Del Born cannot be missed.
 I mean, it’s set in an old theatre but this is one occasion where I’ll be salivating at the clothes rails rather than at the historical architecture.
 I’m in my happy place, Mr MLLH will be found in a local bar somewhere.